stratosphereips/StratosphereLinuxIPS/docs/usage.md

 ## Slips permissions

-Slips doesn't need root permissions unless
+Slips doesn't need root permissions unless you

-1. You're use the blocking module (-p)
+1. use the blocking module ( with -p )
-2. You're using slips notifications
+2. use slips notifications
+3. are saving the database ( with -d )

 If you can't listen to an interface without sudo, you can run the following command to let any user use zeek to listen to an interface not just root.